Pete100x/Pete100xPublic/Teensy32/README.md

                 D30/A19/SDA1 ←↧ ╎ ○ D30 D27 ○ ╎ ↧→ D26/A15
                 D29/A18/SCL1 ←↧ ╎ ○ D29 D28 ○ ╎ ↧→ D26/A15
                                 ┗╍╍╍╍╍╍╍╍╍╍╍╍╍┛

+                                #!1 Cut between pads if using external power for USB Device mode
+                                #!2 Add 150μF Capacitor between pads for USB host mode
+                                #!3 USB Data- and Data+
+                                #!4 Only 3.3V on Pins A10-A13(Pins A10-A11 and A12-A13 feature differential amplifiers)
+                                #!5 CAN Bus Transmit and Recieve
+                                #!6 When using pin D13 as an input, ensure that the external signal can drive the LED when it is logic HIGH.
+Do not use pinMode INPUT_PULLUP with pin D13.

                                 □ = Free pin (default)